Summer has just arrived, so the wait is over! However, there are plenty of things to take into consideration before you fake or bake your tan.

 Excessive sun exposure can lead to unwanted wrinkles, breaking down collagen, and most alarmingly, it can increase the chances of developing skin cancer.
-According to the American Academy of Dermatology, around 90 percent of skin cancers are caused by the sun's damaging rays.
+According to the American Academy of Dermatology, around 90% of skin cancers are caused by the sun's damaging rays.

 On the other side, sunbathing to "normal" extents can also have negative effects on your skin - it can cause sun spots and can darken already existing scars.
 Be aware of all the possible risks and ways to treat them, so you'll be ready to react before things go too far.

-Every summer we're provided with plenty of new skin protection products, from deliciously-smelling ones to anti-cellulite lotions and chic butters - options are abundant.
-However, in order to guarantee the best protection, do a little research on which sunscreens to use and which to avoid this season, but for a safe option, opt for broad-spectrum protection with at least S.P.F.
-30, regardless of your skin tone or how appealing those other products look or smell.
+Every summer we're provided with plenty of new skin protection products, from delicious smelling ones to anti-cellulite lotions and chic butters - the options are abundant.
+However, in order to guarantee the best protection, do a little research on which sunscreens to use and which to avoid this season, but for a safe option, opt for broad-spectrum protection with at least SPF 30, regardless of your skin tone or how appealing those other products look or smell.
 Make sunscreen a regular part of your routine and apply it 15 minutes before direct exposure, so it has enough time to soak into the skin and serve its purpose.
-It is also advised to reapply every 2 hours to maximum coverage.
+It's also advised to reapply every 2 hours for maximum coverage.

 For better protection, opt for one of the many products with SPF, such as Ambre Solaire Golden Protect Sun Oil SPF20, Hawaiian Tropic SPF8 Protective Dry Spray Oil or Sun Bum Moisturizing Tanning Oil SPF15.
 Lather up for a day at the beach, and expect that stunning glowing color in no time.

 Take a note of the list above and prepare to enjoy this season safely and soundly.
-Beautiful tan and healthy skin are not mutually exclusive - all you need is a little research, good prep and some motivation to keep both your beauty and your health under control.
+A beautiful tan and healthy skin are not mutually exclusive - all you need is a little research, good prep, and some motivation to keep both your beauty and your health under control.